How Can I End Spousal Support?

 How can I end spousal support if there is a change of circumstances?

-You may also end spousal support earlier if there is a significant change of circumstances such as:
+You may also end spousal support earlier if there is a significant change of circumstances.
+This may include increase in the receiving spouse's income or a decrease in the paying spouse's income.

 Spousal support's end is not always tied to income.
 External situations can also justify spousal support upon termination.
 These can potentially include: